 - The Justice League Unlimited episode "Dark Heart" dealt with alien nanomachines that were in the process of taking over Earth this way.
 Their species appears to be made artificially for a war from fifty-thousand years ago, and is meant to consume every planet they're sent to, spread to some other planets, and repeat until they're all dead.

-- The G1 Transformers episode Kremzeek! involved a highly specialized electricity eating spark creature, splitting into new copies of itself as it ate more and more current.
+- The Transformers episode "Kremzeek!" involved a highly specialized electricity eating spark creature, splitting into new copies of itself as it ate more and more current.

-- Life itself has spread to every concievable corner of the Earth (that we have been able to check so far) in the last 4.5 billion years and readily converts non-living matter into living matter through it's inexorable reproduction.
-It is also really really difficult to truly sterilize anything.
-This is sometimes referred to as the 'Green-goo' scenario.
+- Life itself has spread to every conceivable corner of the Earth (that we have been able to check so far) in the last 4.5 billion years and readily converts non-living matter into living matter through its inexorable reproduction.
+It is also really, really difficult to truly sterilize anything.
+This is sometimes referred to as the "green goo" scenario